achuthpv/ldap_printer/README.md

   ```
 - Install python dependencies by running `sudo pip install -r requirements.txt`
 - Run installation script as `bash install.sh` or `./install.sh`
+- Add `/usr/local/ldap_printer` in `/etc/sudoers` secure path.
 - Delete this directory

+## Usage
+- To print a file run command `ldap_print`
+- To get account information of all users run `sudo rootaccount.py`.
+You need to be a sudo user.

 ## Development
 - Install python development kit by